kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 ### Static methods and attributes

-So far, we have seen that objects have attributes and methods that save information on a per instance basis.
-Java and Python have what are known as static methods and attributes, which supports saving information at the class level.
+So far, we have seen that objects have attributes and methods that save information on a per-instance basis.
+Java and Python have what is known as static methods and attributes, which supports saving information at the class level.
 This means that we can encapsulate global variables in classes.

 The main drawback of class attributes is that they live forever and cannot be garbage collected since, at any point in time, the code can refer to them.
-Another drawback is that they are global variables and, as such, will be dificult to test and reason about when your software grows.
+Another drawback is that they are global variables and, as such, will be difficult to test and reason about when your software grows.

-Lets proceed with the implementation in each language and their variations, using as example a counter that counts the number of deployed British secret agents.
+Let's proceed with the implementation in each language and their variations, using as an example a counter that counts the number of deployed British secret agents.

 **Java**